Frindsbury: History

 The word Frindsbury comes from Old English, freondesburh, meaning a stronghold held by a friend or ally.
 Recorded documented names of the parish include Freondesbrei (764), Freondesberia (c975), Frandesberie (1086), Fryndesbury (1610).
 The main parish church, All Saints, was built on the hill.
 There was a chapel of ease at Strood (St Nicholas'), where Watling Street left the firm ground to run over the marshes to the Medway bridge.
 Strood was promoted to a full parish in 1193 by Gilbert Glanvill, Bishop of Rochester.

 Prehistory

 The remains of a large elephant skeleton (palaeoloxodon antiquus) were excavated in 1911 at Upnor.
 In 1925, evidence of a palaeolithic flint works in the quarry to the east of All Saints' Church was reported.
 The find included over 4000 stone tools dating from 300,000 BP, including hand axes, large flint flakes, core pieces, and quartzite hammer stones.

+Excavations in 2021 at the site of the new Maritime Academy school produced Palaeolithic remains, including several handaxes, two of which could be classed as 'giant handaxes'.
+The artefacts were recovered from fluvial deposits in the Medway Valley and are thought to date from the Marine Isotope Stage 9 interglacial.
+The larger flint handaxe at 29.6 cm long makes it the third largest known to be found in Britain.
+The size of the handaxe and its distinctive symmetrical elongated tapering tip is typical of a type of handaxe known as a ficron.

 A Bronze Age sword was discovered at Upnor.

 Michael Nightingale in 1953 argued that there was a Roman Villa at Frindsbury to produce food to supply the garrison at Durobrivæ, modern Rochester, Kent.
 The foundations of the road leading from this villa to the bridge were discovered in 1819 at the canal dock.
 Further excavation by Tingey in 1888 produced several artefacts, including a bronze statue of Cupid 5.25" high.